 To exemplify, she talks about participants in South America who built their own solar panels while taking a mooc on solar energy from Delft University of Technology, in the Netherlands.

-Moocs, an abbreviation of massive open online courses, are a growing trend in higher education.
+MOOCs, an abbreviation of massive open online courses, are a growing trend in higher education.
 Prominent universities such as Harvard, MIT and the University of Tokyo already offer courses.
 There is a great deal of interest in the courses – each one typically attracts tens of thousands of participants.

-Maria Knutson Wedel believes that mooc can be very useful as supplementary or continuing professional development for people who are already part of working life.
+Maria Knutson Wedel believes that MOOCs can be very useful as supplementary or continuing professional development for people who are already part of working life.
 She does not believe that the courses can completely replace a traditional campus education, however.

 Campus education are closely connected and designed to correspond to the expectations from industry, for example.
 This type of education also results in a degree and a title, something which companies consider when hiring.

 "However, this probably depends in part on traditional thinking on the part of the people who do the hiring at companies.
 In the future, we may reach a point that knowledge, regardless of how it has been obtained, becomes more important than certificates and grades," says Maria Knutson Wedel.